DCC-EX/mkdocs-test/docs/reference/08-throttle-writers-guide.md

 ``<t cabid>``  Requests a deliberate update on the cab speed/functions in the same format as the cab broadcast.
     ``<l cabid slot speedbyte functionMap>``

-    Note that a slot of -1 indicates that the cab is not in the reminders table and this comand will not reserve a slot until such time as the cab is throttled.
+**NOTE:** A slot of -1 indicates that the cab is not in the reminders table and this command will not reserve a slot until such time as the cab is throttled.

-## COMMANDS TO AVOID
+## COMMANDS TO AVOID ==TODO==

 ``<f cab func1 func2>``     Use ``<F cab function 1/0>``